miptleha/asp-scheduler/README.md

 Simple day scheduler on ASP.NET Core.

-Designed to create a daily plan and report.
-The navigation buttons can be used to change a day.
+Designed to create a weekly plan and report.
+The navigation buttons can be used to change a week.

-Has simple architecture: one get handler (get day info) and one post handler (save day info).
+Has simple architecture: one get handler (get week info) and one post handler (save week info).

-Day data are saved in xml format in application subfolder (one file for each day).
-Add write permissions after publishing this application to IIS.
+Data are stored in xml format in application subfolder (one file for each week).
+Require write permissions after publishing the application to IIS.